 These condensed consolidated financial statements are unaudited.
 In the opinion of management, all adjustments and disclosures necessary for a fair presentation of these condensed consolidated financial statements, which are of a normal and recurring nature, have been included.
 The results reported in the condensed consolidated financial statements for any interim periods are not necessarily indicative of the results that may be reported for the entire year.
 The following (a) condensed consolidated balance sheet as of September 30, 2016, which was derived from the Company's audited financial statements, and (b) the unaudited condensed consolidated financial statements have been prepared pursuant to the rules and regulations of the Securities and Exchange Commission.
-Certain information and note disclosures normally included in annual financial statements prepared in accordance with US GAAP have been condensed or omitted pursuant to those rules and regulations, though the Company believes that the disclosures made are adequate to make the information not misleading.
-These unaudited condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements and accompanying footnotes of the Company for the year ended September 30, 2016.
+Certain information and note disclosures normally included in annual financial statements prepared in accordance with US GAAP have been condensed consolidated financial statements should be read in comjunction with the audited consolidated financial statements on the information not misleading.
+These unaudited consolidated financial statements should be read in comjunction with the audited financial statements and accompanying footnotes of the Company for the year ended September 30, 2016.